How to engage non-tech savvy audiences in online qualitative research

 - Set up a forum or group with useful information and help and guidance regarding the online qual

-5) Have a back up plan
+5) Have a backup plan

-That’s exactly why we always recommend an over-recruit: by ensuring you have over-recruits on hand, if anyone does struggle too much or drop out at the last moment, you can carry on without wasting too much time.
-Find out more about how to over-recruit for your research project here.
+That’s exactly why we always recommend an over-recruit: by ensuring you have over-recruits on hand, if anyone does struggle too much or drop out at the last minute, you can carry on without wasting too much time.
+Be sure to find out more about how to over-recruit for your research project

 We recently helped one of our clients conduct a complicated three-stage research project with a senior audience on behalf of a leading convenience food producer - so if you have been asked to target a non-tech savvy audience for qualitative research, our case study will give you some helpful advice and handy hints!
 Find out how we: